-- A number of liturgical prayers are led by a minister or deacon alone (eg. the Collect Prayer, the Prayer of the Faithful).
-The assembly's role is to listen and to add their own silent prayer to the prayers led by the priest, deacon or lay ministers, rather than 'reading along' on a screen. - The scriptures are to be proclaimed during the celebration, and in this way the people hear the Word of God.1 It is better not to display the readings on the screen.
-Rather than reading the texts, the role of the assembly is to listen as the texts are proclaimed. - A specific prayer or response said or sung by the people may be included if there is a concern that it is not well known to the assembly: - This may particularly be the case with texts only used once a year, such as parts of the Easter Triduum, or responses relating to sacraments and rites that are only celebrated during Mass on rare occasions; - This also may be of particular importance at liturgical celebrations in school communities; - Care should be taken in any circumstance, however, that people are encouraged to sing or recite known prayer texts from memory.
-The text of the Lord's Prayer, for example, is known well enough for it not be displayed at school and parish celebrations.
-To support those members of the assembly who have difficulty remembering the texts of these prayers, it is better to provide them with access to print copies, such as pew cards or Mass booklets. - As people have now become familiar with the new translations of prayer texts, these should be removed from presentations.
+- A number of liturgical prayers are read by a minister or deacon alone (eg. the Collect Prayer, the Prayer of the Faithful).
+The assembly's role is to listen and to add their own silent prayer to the prayers led by the priest, deacon or lay ministers, rather than 'reading along' on a screen. - The scriptures are to be proclaimed during the celebration, and in this way the people hear the Word of God.
+It is better not to display the readings on the screen.
+Rather than reading the texts, the role of the assembly is to listen as the texts are proclaimed. - A specific prayer or response said or sung by the people may be included if there is a concern that it is not well known to the assembly: - This may particularly be the case with texts only used once a year, such as parts of the Easter Triduum, or responses relating to sacraments and rites that are only celebrated during Mass on rare occasions; - This also may be of particular importance at liturgical celebrations in school communities;

+- Care should be taken in any circumstance, however, that people are encouraged to sing or recite known prayer texts from memory.
+The text of the Lord's Prayer, for example, may be known well enough for it not to be displayed at school and parish celebrations.
+To support those members of the assembly who have difficulty remembering the texts of these prayers, they could be provided with print copies, such as pew cards or Mass booklets. - When people are familiar with the texts they are to say or sing, these could be removed from presentations.